 Rachel Bin Salleh: Telling the hard stories

-Magabala Books publisher and author, Rachel Bin Salleh, in conversation with Davina Bell in a session about publishing, writing and (re)telling stories from First Nations perspectives.
-She shares the inspiration for her book, Alfred’s War, by the forgotten history of Aboriginal elaborates on the history behind her own book, Alfred’s War.
+Magabala Books’ publisher and author, Rachel Bin Salleh, talks about publishing, writing and (re)telling stories from First Nations’ perspectives, and elaborates on the inspiration and history behind her own book, Alfred’s War.

 Performance Space, PICA, 10:00 – 10:50